Amit Bhandari

 Bhandari's lack of pace is compensated by his aggressive bowling, which was demonstrated in the India A tour of England in 2003, where he became the top wicket-taker.
 Bhandari joins Lakshmipathy Balaji and Aavishkar Salvi in the search for a place in the Indian team.

-He as a team selector was in the news on 11 February for being beaten up by some U-23 non selected players.
+He is the Chairman of Selectors for Delhi senior and U-23 teams.
+Bhandari was in the news on 11 February 2019 as he was beaten up by some U-23 players.
+Those players weren't selected in the team and as an act of retaliation they attacked him.